Exchange Online data resiliency in Microsoft 365

 All transaction log files generated by an Exchange database undergo several forms of consistency checks.
 When a log file is created, the first thing done is a bit pattern is written and then a series of log writes is performed.
-This enables Exchange Online to execute a series of checks (lost flush, CRC and other checks) to validate each log file as it is written, and again as it is replicated.
+This structure enables Exchange Online to execute a series of checks (lost flush, CRC, and other checks) to validate each log file as it is written, and again as it is replicated.

 Deployment on Resilient File System

 To help prevent corruption from occurring at the file system level, Exchange Online is being deployed on Resilient File System (ReFS) partitions to provide improved recovery capabilities.
 ReFS is a file system in Windows Server 2012 and later that is designed to be more resilient against data corruption thereby maximizing data availability and integrity.
 Specifically, ReFS brings improvements in the way that metadata is updated which offers better protection for data and reduces data corruption cases.
 It also uses checksums to verify the integrity of file data and metadata ensuring that data corruption is easily found and repaired.